In partnership with Drake University!

 📢 Results Announcement: Applicants will be notified via email by July 14th, 2025

-Please use our course registration link to express your interest in Grad Credit through Drake University.
+Please use the registration link for our course to express your interest in Grad Credit through Drake University.

-The tentative quote from Drake is $303 for three credits!
+This year's quote from Drake is $301 for three credits! (tuition and fees are included)

 The Continuing Ed Department at Drake has asked that we send the contact information of interested attendees to them directly.
 Then they will send you the directions for grad credit registration.
 Since this is through Drake, it is subject to their terms and conditions.
 First Iowa Orff is not affiliated with this process beyond sharing the contact info of those who expressed interest.